lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Full-round

-Make a single ranged attack with -2 to hit against three targets.
+Make a three ranged attacks with a single attack roll with -3 to hit against three different targets.

 ## Wild Strike